The 'Elden Ring' theme has been moulded into 15 different genres by one composer

 Composer Alex Moukala has remixed Elden Ring’s main theme into 15 different musical styles, with each more impressive than the last.

-The genre-hopping experiment was uploaded to YouTube yesterday (May 11) and contains everything from melodic guitars to hardcore metal (thanks, PC Gamer).
+The genre-hopping experiment was uploaded to YouTube yesterday (May 11) and contains everything from melodic guitars to hardcore metal.

 “What if Elden Ring took place in a multiverse where the game’s genre (and its soundtrack) keep changing?”
 Moukala writes in the video.